proximax-storage/xpx-chain-devportal-docs/docs/built-in-features/mosaic.md

 The cost of creating a mosaic is configurable per network.
 By default, it has a cost of `500 cat.currency` plus transaction fees.

 ## Example
 A private company, ComfyClothingCompany, decides that it wants to go public.
-Instead of a traditional IPO, the company decides to do an STO to issue tokens through the Sirius-Chain platform.
+Instead of a traditional IPO, the company decides to do an STO to issue tokens through the Sirius Chain platform.

 Thus, the company must create a mosaic to represent shares to their company.
 Here is how the company might configure the mosaic properties: